Novruz in Azerbaijan: Novruz customs and celebration

-During Novruz, various traditional games and shows such as “Kos-kosa” (symbolizes the coming of spring), “Khidir Ilyas” (the symbol of fertility and blossom) and fortune-telling are held at musical gatherings.
+During Novruz, various traditional games and events are held,such as “Kos-kosa” (symbolizes the coming of spring), “Khidir Ilyas” (the symbol of fertility and blossom) and fortune-telling are held at musical gatherings.
 Folk singers sing songs while wrestlers test their strength.

-Novruz is a family holiday.
-In the evening before the holiday, the whole family gathers around the holiday table laid with various dishes to make the New Year rich.
+Novruz is a family holiday and the evening before the holiday, the whole family gathers around the holiday table laid with various dishes to make the New Year rich.
 The holiday goes on for several days and ends with festive public dancing, contests of national sports and other entertainment such as from folk bands.

 The decoration of the festive table is known as khoncha.
 A large silver or copper tray with samani – green shoots from wheat seeds – is placed in the centre and candles and dyed eggs.
 Custom dictates that the table should be set with at least seven dishes.

-Charshanbas

 The last four Tuesdays of winter (usually starts from the last Tuesday of February) before Novruz are celebrated by Azerbaijanis and called as “Charshanba”.
 According to Azerbaijani traditions, “Charshanbas” indicates the end of winter and start of spring.
 According to the folk belief, the first Charshanba represents water and celebrates its purifying nature.

 The second Charshanba relates to the element of fire.
 It is believed that the action of jumping over bonfires and lighting candles renews a person and purges them of illness, allowing them to start the spring with positivity.